When someone must get their written terms

-An employer must provide written terms (a 'written statement of employment particulars') explaining pay, working hours and other terms to any employee employed for more than 1 month.
+An employer must provide written terms (a 'written statement of employment particulars') explaining pay, working hours and other terms to anyone legally classed as an employee.

-According to the law, they must provide it to the employee within 2 months of the date they start work.
-The employee still has the right to this document if they’re only employed for 1 to 2 months.
+The employer must give the employee their written terms within 2 months of the date they start work.
+The employee still has the right to written terms if they’re only employed for 1 to 2 months.

-The employer can provide the document in parts.
-For example, the first part on day 1 and the second part on day 2.
-All parts must be provided within 2 months of the start date.
+The employer can provide some of the information in one document (the 'principal statement'), the rest in other documents.
+For example, the first document on day 1, the rest on day 2.
+All documents must be provided within 2 months of the employee's start date.

-Information in the document must follow the law.
-For example, it’s not legal to state a 33 year-old will be paid £4 per hour, because this amount is below their minimum wage.
+Everything in the written terms must follow the law.
+For example, it’s not legal to state someone will be paid £3.50 an hour, because this amount is below the minimum wage.

-The employee should check the document and let their employer know if there’s anything they do not understand or agree with.
+The employee should check the written terms and let their employer know if there's anything they do not understand or agree with.

 If you have not received your written terms